Skip to content

 Sales Operations Analyst

-The analyst is proficient in sales intelligence tools, Excel, data modelling, and other analysis techniques.
+The analyst is proficient in sales tools, Excel, data modelling, and other analysis techniques.

 They focus on using data to answer questions that will help the sales team improve their strategy and process.